AndreaAmico/AndreaAmico.github.io/_posts/2016-06-28-sine-function-fitter.markdown

 categories: python
 ---

+Sine function fitter using the [lmfit](https://lmfit.github.io/lmfit-py/ "https://lmfit.github.io/lmfit-py/") module.
+The initial parameters guess is estimated in the following way:

+**Offset and amplitude:** Calculate the mean of the higher and lower *max_min_estimation_size (default=5)* data points.
+Half of the diference gives an estimation for the amplitude and the mean gives an estimation for the offset.

+**Frequency:** An estimation for the frequency is obtained using the [lombscargle algorithm](https://en.wikipedia.org/wiki/Least-squares_spectral_analysis "https://en.wikipedia.org/wiki/Least-squares_spectral_analysis") with a *frequency_grid_size (default=100)* comb of frequency.
+The minim frequecy considered is given by the inverse of the total time *np.max(x_data) - np.min(x_data)*, while the maximum frequency is equal to the minimum frequency times the number of *x* data point.

 {% highlight python %}
 def fit_sine(x_data, y_data, frequency_grid_size=100, max_min_estimation_size=5, report=True, plot=True):
     """ NB: Requires numpy, lmfit, scipy and matplotlib if plot=True